bdamon/MuscleDTI_Toolbox/README.md

 The functions have been tested using MATLAB v.
 2019b.
 The toolbox consists primarily of custom-written functions, but also calls some built-in MATLAB functions.

 ## 4. Data Acquisition Conventions Assumed
+In-plane Geometry
+* In-plane field of view is square
+* In-plane reconstructed imaging matrix size is square Slice Geometry
-  * The slices were acquired in the axial anatomical plane;
+* Slices were acquired in the axial anatomical plane
+* Slices numbers ascend in the +Z direction
+* Slice geometries of structural and DT images match Whole-image Properties
+* Signal patterns of structural and DT images match
-  * The slices cover the entire muscle of interest;
+* The slices cover the entire muscle of interest
-  * The slices are numbered in ascending order in the +Z direction of the imager's frame of reference;
-  * The in-plane field of view is square; and
+* Acquisition volumes of structural and DT images match
-  * The in-plane reconstructed matrix is square.

 ## 5. Overview of a Typical Workflow
 Muscle DTI tractography includes pre-processing and fiber-tract processing steps, as elucidated below.